-- By completing a scholarship application, you agree to allow Daytona State College to provide information such as your major, GPA, and financial need to the scholarship donors and/or selection committee.
+- By completing an application, you agree we can share your major, GPA, and financial need information to donors and/or selection committee

-- Dual-enrolled, transient students, and Daytona State College employees and/or their dependents are not eligible to receive Daytona State Foundation scholarships.
+- Dual-enrolled, transient students, and DSC employees and/or their dependents are not eligible for Foundation scholarships

 These are scholarships requiring a separate application process.
 Please review the information below if you are interested in applying for one of these scholarships.

 The FL College System and the Daytona State College Foundation are offering multiple scholarships for Fall 2021 in order to assist in beginning your college journey.
 If you meet the following criteria, please complete the 2021-2022 DSC Foundation Scholarship Application.

 - Graduated from a Volusia or Flagler high school or home school after May 1, 2020